wp-plugins/the-events-calendar-user-css/readme.txt

 Add a new topic on the [WordPress Support Forum](http://wordpress.org/tags/the-events-calendar-user-css).

 == Changelog ==

+= 0.5.6 =
+* load only with class TribeEvents
+* continuity with fail message
+* test for existence of override files
+* commented out code for Community Events plugin, it seems this is handled internally in the correct manner as of version 1.0.2.

 = 0.5.5 =
 * bug fix if TEC not active